 While media images have long played a role in mental, sexual and body image, kids are growing up increasingly overexposed and underprepared to sift through the messaging.
-We can’t afford to be silent around these subjects anymore or rely simply on parental blocks and controls to prevent our children’s exposure to sexually explicit content or cyberbullying.
+We can’t afford to be silent around these subjects anymore or rely simply on parental blocks and controls to prevent our children’s exposure to sexually explicit content, objectification, and cyberbullying.

 Social media influences our very concept of beauty and self-worth, impacts how we look at ourselves, what products we buy, and has the potential to shape our values and desires.
 A systematic review of 20 papers published in 2016 found that photo-based activities, like scrolling through Instagram or posting pictures of yourself, were a particular problem when it came to negative thoughts about your body.

 It’s easy to feel that social media is all bad when we focus on these negative consequences, but in fact the reality is more nuanced!
 I love what Dr. Emily Nagoski wrote in her book Come As You Are and feel it applies especially to navigating the world online.